Maralinga to Emu Road

-Background
+History

 Following two successful atomic bomb tests at Emu in October 1953, a new site with better access for men and equipment was needed.
 Beadell had selected and surveyed the sites for Woomera and Emu, so he was asked once again to locate a more suitable site for further nuclear tests.
 He carried out a solo 800 km reconnaissance in the southern Great Victoria Desert, locating a suitable site 39 km north north-east of Watson siding on the Trans-Australian Railway.

 Beadell spent most of 1954 and the first half of 1955 carrying out survey work for the establishment of the township of what was to become Maralinga.

 When the work was completed, it was necessary to link the old bomb testing field and the new one by road, so Beadell carried out a survey north to Emu in early August 1955, naming Observatory Hill on the way.
 Once back at Maralinga, he assembled a team with a bulldozer and grader and they began building a road to Emu, beginning on 19 August 1955.

 The team was later dubbed the Gunbarrel Road Construction Party by Beadell as a joke, but the name stuck and passed into folklore.
 When the road was within 23 km of Emu, the bulldozer was recalled to Maralinga.
-Another had been left at Emu following the bomb test two years earlier, so it was obtained to complete the road to Emu which occurred on 17 September 1955.
+Another had been left at Emu following the bomb test two years earlier, so it was obtained to complete the road to Emu, which occurred on 17 September 1955.

+Today

+Maralinga to Emu road is closed to traffic, in its entirety, to everyone.